 Yet another major contributor to Lebanon's economic slump was the COVID-19 pandemic which resulted in a 68 per cent drop in tourist spending in 2020.
-The lack of funds, resources and foreign currency meant that the government was unable to provide a stimulus package to equip public and private hospitals with much-needed resources to combat the virus (Bizri et al., 2021: 491).
+The lack of funds, resources and foreign currency meant that the government was unable to provide a stimulus package to equip public and private hospitals with much needed resources to combat the virus.
 Also connected to the global slowdown caused by the COVID-19 pandemic was a drop in remittances as a source of external inflows.
-Overall formal remittance flows have decreased over the past five years, down to USD 6.6 billion in 2021, from a peak of USD 7.8 billion in 2016 (Mercy Corps and US Aid, 2022: 3).
-However, as the rest of the economy has collapsed to a much greater extent, remittances sharply increased to a staggering 53.8 per cent of GDP in 2021, the highest level of dependence in the world (Ibid.).
+Overall formal remittance flows have decreased over the past five years, down to USD 6.6 billion in 2021, from a peak of USD 7.8 billion in 2016.
+However, as the rest of the economy has collapsed to a much greater extent, remittances sharply increased to a staggering 53.8 per cent of GDP in 2021, the highest level of dependence in the world.
 The health emergency lockdown measures implemented by the government to prevent the spread of COVID-19 particularly impacted the hundreds of thousands of people dependent on small businesses.